iFun/Notes/PHIL145/README.md

 1. Leading question can make/affect memories (How you ask the question)
 2. Anecdotal evidence (we see coordination all over the place) 我们记住特别的事件
+3. Decoy Effect

+### Blind spot bias
+Tendency to believe that biases have no effect on me We are bad at acknowledging bas in we are good at detecting it in others

+Arguments premises & conclusion

+The conclusion one argument is the other arguments' premises

+### Declarative statement is T or F

+4 operators:

+- negation

+- conjunction
+- disjunction
+- material conditional